Don't forget about us: Irma's desperate Caribbean survivors

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Hurricane Irma was a Category Five storm when it crashed through the Caribbean, leaving at least 36 people dead in its wake before moving onto Florida.
+(CNN)Hurricane Irma was a Category 5 storm when it crashed through the Caribbean, leaving at least 36 people dead in its wake before moving on to Florida.

-The storm carved out a path of devastation -- leaving a trail of extensive damage in small islands like St. Martin/St. Maarten, the British territories of Barbuda and Anguilla, the British Virgin Islands, and the Turks and Caicos.
+The storm carved out a path of devastation, leaving a trail of extensive damage in small islands like St. Martin/St. Maarten, the British territories of Barbuda and Anguilla, the British Virgin Islands, the US Virgin Islands, and the Turks and Caicos.

-Many islands still assessing the damage, as they begin to pick up the pieces.
+Many islands are still assessing the damage, as they begin to pick up the pieces.

 Here's a look at just a few stories from the hardest hit areas, where residents are still reeling.